 Secondly, we would be better off using “Technology-Driven Development” as a measure for total optimization.
 To optimize totally, it is necessary to see the whole project.
 Additionally, it is very useful to get the support from the managers for understanding the whole picture.
 Numerical measurement is a key factor for collaborating with managers.

 Finally, it is judicious to use “Technology-Driven Development” as a measure to achieve the results by the team, not by the leader.
 The leader often feels the temptation to achieve personally.
-However, this “false” achievement-oriented attitude disables the team to solve the problems on its own.
-The more the team achieves, the more the growth sustains.
+However, this “false” achievement-oriented attitude disables the team to solve the problems on their own.
+The more the team achieves, the more the growth they sustain.

 The automation and development techniques like CI/CD, TDD and BDD are powerful but difficult because they can achieve short-term results easily.
 However, short-term effects are not sustainable.
 To make effects long-lasting, it is necessary to grow the team continuously.
 That is to say, we ought to grow an agile culture.
 “Technology-Driven Development” has the possibility to grow an agile culture.
 On the other hand, it is judicious to improve the mechanism continuously by itself.
 This is the key factor to make this mechanism sustainable.